fahad-israr/traveller-blog/README.md

 ### -Execute the SQL Scripts available in "sql scripts" folder

-### -Change Constructor Arguement value in spring-mvc-servlet.xml from <constructor-arg>
+### -Change Constructor Arguement value in spring-mvc-servlet.xml from "<constructor-arg>
 <value>/home/fahad/eclipse-workspace/</value>
-</constructor-arg> to a suitable value
+</constructor-arg> "    to a suitable value

 ### Goto ->Run as ->Run on Server

-### Now visit http://localhost:8080/traveller-blog/  (Prefer to View On Chrome For Better Support)
+### Now visit http://localhost:8080/traveller-blog/  (Prefer to View On Chrome For Better Compatibility)

 ### Prefer to use Apache Tomcat v 8.0